blucifer22/oxycontrol/README.md

 ## What is OxyControl?

 Opioid abuse is the leading cause of drug-related death in the United States, and one of the leading preventable causes of death in persons under 50 years of age.
-Oftentimes, prescription narcotics are the gateway into opioid addiction, and as a result controlling the abuse thereof is a national priority.
+Oftentimes, prescription narcotics are the gateway into opioid addiction, and as a result, controlling the abuse thereof is a national priority.
 While some may argue that the solution is to stop prescribing narcs, and there is a high degree of validity to that point, there are a variety of scenarios, including major trauma and chronic pain, where they are still clinically indicated.

 Enter OxyControl!